rx-ie/song-audio/README.md

 Extract audio from the video
 Convert it to MP3
 Save it in the current working directory

 ## Step 3: Download the MP3 File to Your Computer
-python
-from google.colab import files import os

-# Find and download the first MP3 file in the directory
-for file in os.listdir():
+This finds the first mp3 file in the current folder and downloads it for file in os.listdir(): if file.endswith(".mp3"): files.download(file)
-    if file.endswith(".mp3"):
-        files.download(file)
 !apt-get install ffmpeg -y